shrikumaran/Lung-X-Ray-Classifier/README.md

 Used PyTorch to train the model.
 Trained the model for 100 epochs on google colaboratory for 100 epochs and got a validation set accuracy of 85.5%.

-Currently developing a custom model
+Developed a CNN model which had a max validation set accuracy of 88.9%.